hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 * Update the existing files in the Ember addon folder:
     * Process the optimized SVG, generate a SVG sprite, and overwrite the existing sprite
     * Overwrite the catalog.json with the new one

+_**Notice**: as mentioned above, this step not only updates the content of the `flight-icons` folder, but also the content of the `ember-flight-icons`.
+You will see these changes reflected in your git diff status._

 ## Release